[NOTE: This post has been updated and completely rewritten from an original publication.]

 From there, you’ll see standard events and custom conversions in the menu on the left.

 By adding these columns to your report, you may be surprised by what you discover.
-When you may have optimized for Landing Page Views or Engagement, Facebook will report on those metrics to help you determine whether the campaign was a success.
+When you may have optimized for Landing Page View is a Facebook ads metric that represents when people land on your destination URL after clicking a link in your ad. or Engagement, Facebook will report on those metrics to help you determine whether the campaign was a success.
 But, you may have actually received some conversions that you didn’t even know about!

 4. Dynamic Ads